Building a sales pipeline is one of the most important considerations for any business owner looking to close more sales and drive the bottom line.

-Every key stage of the process needs to indicate the number of opportunities, leads, and prospects that are needed to hit a set target.
-For example, you may have calculated that you current with 10% of the deals from the leads you've reached out to, and 85% of prospects that have received your proposal.
+Every key stage of the process needs to indicate the number of opportunities, leads, and prospects needed to hit a set target.
+For example, you may have calculated that you are current with 10% of the deals from the leads you've reached out to and 85% of prospects that have received your proposal.

 However, your sales team spends around 25% of their days contacting leads and only 15% working on delivering proposals.

-This type of insight into the conversion rates of your sales funnel helps you evaluate where your sales team members are spending their days.
+This type of insight into your sales funnel’s conversion rates helps you evaluate where your sales team members are spending their days.
 You'll then be able to easily factor on whether the time they spend on activities is adding value or removing them from working on the sales pipeline's more crucial stages.

-Remember, the average salesperson spends almost 65% of their days on activities that aren't sales related.
-It's critical that the remaining 35% of their time dedicated to sales is spent on the right stages.
+Remember, the average salesperson spends almost 65% of their days on activities that aren't sales-related.
+The remaining 35% of their time dedicated to sales must be spent on the right stages.
 This will help them more regularly meet and exceed set targets.

 Modify or Create a Sales Process Around the Sales Cycle

 In a perfect world, your business would already have a tailored, highly defined sales process that quickly secures leads and effortlessly closes deals.
 But even if that's the case for your business, when you build a new sales pipeline from the ground up, your sales process might need to be enhanced or reviewed accordingly.